-Before the miraculous appearance to St. Juan Diego in Mexico, Our Lady of Guadalupe was already a figure of veneration among Spaniards.
-According to legend, a miraculous statue of Mary with dark skin — a so-called “Black Madonna,” one of three venerated around the world and said to have been fashioned by St. Luke — was buried near the Guadalupe River when the Moors conquered the area.
+In any case, way before the miraculous appearance to Juan Diego Cuauhtlatoatzin, Our Lady of Guadalupe was already a figure of veneration among Spaniards.
+According to legend, a miraculous statue of Mary with dark skin (that is, a “Virgen Morena,” the word morena meaning “moore-like,” dark skinned) was buried near the Guadalupe River when the Moors conquered the area.
 Early in the 14th century, a shepherd claimed that Mary appeared to him and told him to dig at the spot where the image was buried.
-The image was enshrined and became a center of pilgrimage and an inspiration in the Christian Reconquest of Spain.
-That first image is more commonly known today as Our Lady of Extremadura, for the region of Spain where the image was uncovered.
+The image was enshrined, and the place soon became a center of pilgrimage (and an inspiration for the Reconquista too).
+That first image is more commonly known today as Our Lady of Extremadura.

-But there is also the possibility that the name Guadalupe originated from Nahuatl, the language spoken by some of the natives of Mexico.
-Juan Diego spoke Nahuatl as well as some Spanish, and in the accounts of the apparitions Mary also spoke to him in Nahuatl.
-Some have suggested that Juan Diego called the Lady Coatlaxopeuh, Nahuatl for “she who defeats the serpent.”
-Or perhaps he said Tequatlanopeuh, “she who is on the rocky summit” (referring to the hill of Tepeyac, where Mary first appeared to Juan Diego).
+But there is also the possibility that the name Guadalupe originated from Nahuatl, one of the many languages spoken by Mexican-Aztec natives.
+In fact, Nahuatl was to the Aztecs what Castilian to the Spaniards: an imperial standard language.
+Juan Diego Cuauhtlatoatzin, a native Nahuatl speaker, also spoke some Spanish.
+Moreover, the accounts of the apparitions state Mary spoke to him in Nahuatl.
+Some historians have suggested that Juan Diego called her Coatlaxopeuh, Nahuatl for “she who defeats the serpent,” referring not to the biblical serpent but rather to Quetzalcoatl, the feathered serpent of the Aztec pantheon, as implying the Christianity defeated pre-Hispanic religions in the area.
+Some others claim he called her Tequatlanopeuh instead, “she who is on the rocky summit” (referring to the hill of Tepeyac, where Mary first appeared to Juan Diego), which makes more sense.
 In either case, the bishop might have “heard” the phonetic pronunciation of these names as the already-familiar Guadalupe.

-As interesting as these theories might be — Christianity did in fact, with the Lady’s help, defeat Quetzalcoatl, the “feathered serpent” representing pre-Christian cults — there is no contemporaneous evidence that these names were ever used to refer to Mary.
-Instead, manuscripts and chronicles of this early colonial period relate that the Mexican people insisted in addressing the Virgin as Guadalupe from the very first day.
+As interesting as these theories might be, there is no contemporaneous evidence that these Nahuatl names were ever used to refer to Mary.
+Instead, manuscripts and chronicles of the early colonial period relate the Virgin was referred to as Guadalupe from the very first day.